-Better clarity from managers regarding what's expected can be a happiness boost that leads to a productivity payoff.
+Better clarity from managers regarding expectations can lead to happier employees and greater productivity.
 Conversely, a poor direct manager relationship is a top reason employees cite for leaving.

-3) Feeling like they matter to their companies
+3. Feeling like they matter to their companies

 Satisfied employees feel like their feedback makes a difference and that they contribute to their company's success.
-They want to feel valued, motivated, empowered and recognized; relatively inexpensive efforts by the employer, such as an extra day off or team breakfast, go a long way toward making workers feel appreciated.
+They want to feel valued, motivated, empowered, and recognized; relatively inexpensive efforts by the employer, such as an extra day off or team breakfast, go a long way toward making workers feel appreciated.

-Happy employees aren't just more pleasant to be around they're more productive, too.
-In research from the University of Warwick, happy workers experienced a productivity spike of 12%, but if they were unhappy while working, their productivity dropped 10%.
+Happy employees aren't just more pleasant to be around - they're more productive, too.
+In research from the University of Warwick, happy workers delivered a productivity spike of 12%, but if they were unhappy while working, their productivity dropped 10%.

-4) Having time available to participate in relevant training
+4. Having time available to participate in relevant training

 Employees who have role-specific training available stick around.
 Trained employees are more positive about leadership and talent management performance.
-But even if the right training is available, employees may lack time during the workday to take advantage of it.
+But even if the right training is available, employees may lack time during the day to take advantage of it.
 HR leaders can most effectively encourage growth by providing on-site educational programs that work with employees' schedules.

-5) Believing they have a fair and clear plan for growth
+5. Believing they have a fair and clear plan for growth